 This bird-watching activity starts with you paddling through the maze of canals in the morning to see the species of birds that come in daylight.

 Have lunch and take a breather as you get ready for another round of boating to see other types of birds that only appear during mid-day.

-He will also tell you about the migratory birds that come to Tortuguero on specific seasons.
+He will also tell you about the migratory birds that come to Tortuguero in specific seasons.

-Some of the bird species that you will spot during this tour include the Bronzy hermit hummingbird, the Peregrine Falcon and the Great Blue Heron.
+Some of the bird species you will spot during this tour include the Bronzy hermit hummingbird, the Peregrine Falcon, and the Great Blue Heron.

 8. Try fishing